Hnichm/idle-game-eb/README.md

 - `backButton`: Hides the player upgrades container and shows the player stats elements.
 - `Upgrade buttons`: Event listeners are set up for various upgrade buttons (`attackUpgradeClickDamageButton`, `attackUpgradeSpeedButton`, `autoAttackUpgradeDamageButton`, `autoAttackUpgradeSpeedButton`, `defenseUpgradeTimerButton`, etc.) to handle the upgrade functionality and update the corresponding player stats and UI elements.

+### Click Attack

+The code includes functions to handle the player's click attack on the enemy:

+- `clickAttackEnemy(attacker, target)`: Performs a click attack on the enemy when the player clicks on the enemy image.
+It reduces the enemy's health, shows floating damage numbers, and disables click attacks temporarily.
+- `startAttackTimer()`: Starts the timer for the player's click attack cooldown.
+- `updateAttackTimer()`: Updates the remaining time for the player's click attack cooldown and displays it on the UI.
+- `showPlayerAttackReady()`: Updates the UI to show when the player's click attack is ready.
+- `updateAttackBar()`: Updates the attack bar UI element to visually represent the click attack cooldown.

+### Upgrade System

+The upgrade system includes the following function:

+- `hideUpgradeSubCategory(container)`: Hides the upgrade sub-categories based on the clicked category button.

+### DOM Updates

+The code includes a centralized function for updating the DOM:

+- `updateDOM()`: This function is a centralized place to call all the individual DOM update functions.
+It is currently called in the game loop to update the UI with the latest game state.
+As the game grows, more DOM update functions can be added to this function to keep the UI in sync with the game state.

 ### Game Logic

 The core game logic is implemented through various functions: